MCPCapital/HarmonizeProject/README.md

 # Troubleshooting

 * "Import Error" - Ensure you have all the dependencies installed.
 Run through the manual dependency install instructions above.
-* No video input // lights are all dim gray - Run 'python3 ./videotest.py' to see if your device (via OpenCV) can propery read the video input.
+* No video input // lights are all dim gray - Run 'python3 ./videotest.py' to see if your device (via OpenCV) can properly read the video input.

 # Contributions & License